dasmuli/cstatecharts/README.md

 ### Installing

-* Create the executable a.out with by calling
+* Create the executable a.out with
 ```
 gcc cstatechart.c main.c
 ```